alump/IdleAlarm/README.md

 ## Release notes

-### Version 0.1.1 (TOOD)
+### Version 0.1.1 (2015-07-16)
-- Compile errors of addon resolved by adding servlet dependency
+- Errors (compile and bundling) in 0.1.0 fixed
+- SCSS values can be now defined by variables
+- Content mode of warnings added to demo app
+- Minor improvement to default styling

 ### Version 0.1.0 (2015-07-15)
 - Initial release